Monitor Texas's open agencies—before encryption spreads

 Largely Open

-Central Texas maintains strong transparency.
-San Antonio, the state's second-largest city, operates fully open P25.
-Austin has some tactical encryption but keeps main dispatch accessible to the public.
+San Antonio, Texas's second-largest city, runs fully open P25.
+Austin has tactical encryption but keeps main dispatch accessible.
+Central Texas is the best region in the state for scanner access.

 • San Antonio PD: Fully open